 - Intermediate Students: “What sports are popular among people in China or within Chinese-American communities, and why?”
 Students at this level expand their inquiry by investigating what sports are popular among people in China or within Chinese-American communities.
 To do this, they may conduct interviews with Mandarin speakers in both local and global communities.

-- Advanced and Middle School Students: These students dive deeper, exploring the popularity of sports in both China and the U.S., and analyzing why certain sports are more favored in each culture.
-They do this through reading articles I provide or conducting their own research, using tools like pop-up dictionaries to support their critical literacy skills.
+- Advanced Students: These students dive deeper, exploring the popularity of sports in both China and the U.S., and analyzing why certain sports are more favored in each culture.
+They do this through reading articles I provide.
+Middle school students conduct their own research with tools like pop-up dictionaries and practice their critical literacy skills.

 By differentiating instruction based on students’ readiness and interests, and using inquiry as a guide, I believe that we can foster a rich and engaging learning environment that supports all levels of language learners.